John Nash, Royal Pavilion, Brighton

 The architect: John Nash

-John Nash, PLAN, presented to the House of Commons, of a STREET proposed from CHARING CROSS to PORTLAND PLACE, leading to the Crown Estate in Marylebone Park," 1813.
+John Nash, "Plan presented to the House of Commons, of a street proposed from Charing Cross to Portland Place, leading to the Crown Estate in Mary-le-Bone Park to Portland Place," 1813 (The British Library, London)

-John Nash, PLAN, presented to the House of Commons, of a STREET proposed from CHARING CROSS to PORTLAND PLACE, leading to the Crown Estate in Marylebone Park,” 1813.
+John Nash, “Plan presented to the House of Commons, of a street proposed from Charing Cross to Portland Place, leading to the Crown Estate in Mary-le-Bone Park to Portland Place,” 1813 (The British Library, London)

-Nash’s vision for Brighton was informed by the Prince’s aesthetic sensibilities and colorful personality and the architect’s own experiences of the Picturesque (the beauty inherent in unspoiled nature, as first outlined by the artist William Gilpin), as well as the aquatints of “hindoo” architecture which appeared in the six-volume Oriental Scenery by the landscape painters Thomas and William Daniell at the end of the 18th century.
-The result was the so-called “Eastern” style, comprised of an assortment of architectural and design forms and motifs taken from Britain’s colonial experience of the “Orient.”
+Nash’s vision for Brighton was informed by the Prince’s aesthetic sensibilities and colorful personality and the architect’s own experiences of the Picturesque, as well as the aquatints of Hindu architecture which appeared in the six-volume Oriental Scenery by the landscape painters Thomas and William Daniell at the end of the 18th century.
+The result was the so-called “Eastern” style, comprised of an assortment of architectural and design forms and motifs taken from Britain’s colonial experience of Asia.

 The “Eastern” style

 Without denying the central agency of both the bold-thinking Nash and fashion-conscious Prince Regent in the design of the Royal Pavilion, the range and variety of architectural styles should be viewed within the context of a wider cultural tradition just then emerging.
-This exotic mad-house was a response to the early British Empire and its East India Company (a trading company established in 1600 with a fleet of ships and an army 200,000 strong) that facilitated the rule of the Indian sub-continent for some two hundred years and which shaped the British Empire.
-Here was trade from the East, a rich complex of cultural interchange, and a fascination for the “Orient” in its widest, and loosest, colonial meaning.
-As the architectural historian Ian Sutton has written, in the nineteenth century, “Both [architects] and their patrons were assailed by new temptations which they found difficult to resist.”
+This exoticized mad-house was a response to the early British Empire and its East India Company that facilitated the rule of the Indian sub-continent for some two hundred years and which shaped the British Empire.
+Here was trade from the East, a rich complex of cultural interchange, and a fascination for Asia in its widest, and loosest, colonial meaning.
+As the architectural historian Ian Sutton has written, in the 19th century, “Both [architects] and their patrons were assailed by new temptations which they found difficult to resist.”
 [5]

-William Chambers, Great Pagoda, 1762, Kew Gardens, London (photo: Targeman, public domain)
+William Chambers, Great Pagoda, Kew Gardens, London, 1762 (photo: public domain)

-William Chambers, Great Pagoda, 1762, Kew Gardens, London (photo: Targeman, public domain)
+William Chambers, Great Pagoda, Kew Gardens, London, 1762 (photo: public domain)

-The Pavilion was not in fact the first building in England to respond to the exotic world of the nabobs (officials who had acquired great wealth) of the East India Company (see for example William Chambers’ Great Pagoda, 1762, at Kew Gardens above, and C.P.
-Cockerell’s Sezincote, 1810 in Gloucestershire below).
+The Pavilion was not, in fact, the first building in England to respond to the world of the nabobs (officials who had acquired great wealth) of the East India Company (see, for example, William Chambers’ Great Pagoda, 1762, at Kew Gardens, and C.P.
+Cockerell’s Sezincote House, 1810 in Gloucestershire).

 The “Indian” exterior

 Architecturally, the “Indian” exterior owes much to C.P.
-Cockerell’s Sezincote; however, there is in reality a significant difference which speaks of the changing fashions and the further development of exotic eclecticism in this period.
-Sezincote is hybridic: it retains a Neo-Classical facade (the windows and bays), whilst sporting a turquoise onion-shaped Mughul dome and minarets, typical of Islamic architecture of the Indian sub-continent, such as the Taj Mahal, and features a Hindu-inspired garden, including a temple.
+Cockerell’s Sezincote; however, there is, in reality, a significant difference which speaks of the changing fashions and the further development of exoticized eclecticism in this period.
+Sezincote is hybridic: it retains a Neoclassical façade (the windows and bays), whilst sporting a turquoise onion-shaped Mughal dome and minarets, typical of Islamic architecture of the Indian sub-continent, such as the Taj Mahal, and features a Hindu-inspired garden, including a temple.

-John Nash, “Chinese Gallery As It Was [Long Gallery],” Plate XV in Illustrations of Her Majesty’s Palace at Brighton, J. B. Nichols and Son, London, 1838, etching and aquatint, brush and watercolor, letterpress on white wove paper mounted on heavy tan board, ruled lines in color and gold paint (Cooper–Hewitt, Smithsonian Design Museum)
+John Nash, “Chinese Gallery As It Was [Long Gallery],” Plate XV in Illustrations of Her Majesty’s Palace at Brighton; formerly the Pavilion, J. B. Nichols and Son, London, published 1838, etching and aquatint, brush, and watercolor, letterpress on white wove paper mounted on heavy tan board, ruled lines in color and gold paint (Cooper Hewitt, Smithsonian Design Museum, New York)

 The “Chinese” interior

-As for the interior of the Pavilion, while England’s curiosity for Chinese culture predates that of its interest in Indian civilization by almost a century, the former’s application to the inside of Nash’s building is complex, for we have in fact the Neo-Classical, Chinese and Gothic at work together.
-The Entrance Hall (see image below), for instance, is symmetrically arranged, as per the Neo-Classical; while the Long Gallery (see image above) contains a multitude of generic Chinese/Asian features (“Chinoiserie”), including the hexagonal lanterns, the silk tassels and the motif of bamboo and birds on the wallpaper, the work of interior decorator Frederick Crace.
+As for the interior of the Pavilion, while England’s curiosity for Chinese culture predates that of its interest in Indian civilization by almost a century, the former’s application to the inside of Nash’s building is complex, for we have in fact, the Neoclassical, Chinese, and Gothic at work together.
+The Entrance Hall, for instance, is symmetrically arranged, as per the Neoclassical; while the Long Gallery contains a multitude of generic Chinese/Asian features (“Chinoiserie”), including the hexagonal lanterns, the silk tassels, and the motif of bamboo and birds on the wallpaper, the work of interior decorator Frederick Crace.

-John Nash, "Entrance Hall," Illustrations of Her Majesty's Palace at Brighton, J. B. Nichols and Son, London, 1838, etching and aquatint, brush and watercolor, letterpress on white wove paper
+John Nash, “Entrance Hall,” Illustrations of Her Majesty's Palace at Brighton; formerly the Pavilion, J. B. Nichols and Son, London, published 1838, etching, aquatint and hand-coloring (Royal Collection Trust, London)

-John Nash, “Entrance Hall,” Illustrations of Her Majesty’s Palace at Brighton, J. B. Nichols and Son, London, 1838
+John Nash, “Entrance Hall,” Illustrations of Her Majesty’s Palace at Brighton; formerly the Pavilion, J. B. Nichols and Son, London, published 1838, etching, aquatint and hand-coloring (Royal Collection Trust, London)

 [1] Clifford Musgrave, Life in Brighton (London: Faber and Faber, 1970), p.
 183.